picocomputer/picocomputer.github.io/_sources/vga.rst.txt

       uint16_t tile_ptr;
   } config;

-Data is a matrix of glyph codes with 0,0 at the top left.
+Data is a matrix of tile ids with 0,0 at the top left.

 .. code-block:: C

   struct {
-      uint8_t glyph_code;
+      uint8_t tile_id;
   } data[width_tiles * height_tiles];

-Tile data is encoded in "tall" bitmap format.
+Tiles are encoded in "tall" bitmap format.

 .. code-block:: C